Arduino Shields Are Ready-Made Addons for Circuit Development

 - Move onto routing from schematic to layout.

 - Discover that 3D graphical models integrate with your schematic and PCB editors.

 Discovering that you can find and use Arduino Shield schematics to grow your skills is a fun hobby.
-Let’s consider features of EDA toolsets.
+Let’s consider the features of EDA toolsets.

-The great thing about having Arduino share their knowledge is that beginners can use their documentation to grow skills.
+The great thing about having Arduino share their knowledge is that beginners can use their documentation to grow their skills.
 Having online access to schematics and layouts allows users to choose an EDA software toolset while practicing their user skills.
 Users develop skills such as finding libraries to select components, using graphics menus to draw wires, and properties commands to define functions.

 Arduino Shields Share Schematics and Layouts on the Web

 Draw your off-the-shelf Arduino Shield and pin connections within EDA software tools to learn new skills.
 EDA software tooling comes with editors that can allow advanced pin and circuit representation in schematic form.
 Once in schematic form, the EDA tool allows graphical representation of a printed circuit board in graphical form.
 Users can further their learning curve by generating fabrication files and assembly documents.

 - Dive into schematic capture for your Arduino shields